ch4itu/EternalBliss/README.md

 1. Clone this repository.
 2. Open `index.html` in your browser.
 3. Connect via mnemonic/private key (demo input).
-4. Play, explore, battle — offline or online.
+4. Play, explore, battle – offline or online.
 5. Purchase boats and pickaxes from shops to navigate terrain.
+6. Click "Ready for PvP" to challenge other players to combat.
-6. Sync progress to Algorand TestNet when ready.
+7. Sync progress to Algorand TestNet when ready.
-7. Use `mapmaker.html` to design or extend maps and plug them into the main game.
+8. Use `mapmaker.html` to design or extend maps and plug them into the main game.
-8. Click the ❓ help button in-game for detailed gameplay instructions.
+9. Click the ❓ help button in-game for detailed gameplay instructions.

 ---

+## 🎯 What Makes Eternal Bliss Unique

+### True Blockchain Gaming
+- **No Servers**: Everything runs on Algorand blockchain
+- **Permanent Progress**: Your hero and achievements never disappear
+- **Transparent Mechanics**: All formulas and logic visible on-chain
+- **Player Ownership**: You truly own your NFT hero and assets

+### Innovative PvP System
+- **Blockchain-Verified Challenges**: All PvP matches recorded on-chain
+- **Fair Matchmaking**: Distance-based system prevents griefing
+- **Strategic Depth**: 5 unique combat actions for varied tactics
+- **Real Stakes**: Wager actual items and gold with winner-takes-all
+- **Real-Time Notifications**: Know instantly when challenged

+### Performance & Mobile
+- **Optimized Rendering**: Chunking system for smooth gameplay
+- **Mobile-First**: Touch controls with haptic feedback
+- **Offline Support**: Play without connection, sync later
+- **Cross-Platform**: Works on desktop and mobile browsers

+### Community-Driven
+- **Open Source**: Fork and improve the game
+- **Custom Maps**: Create and share your own worlds
+- **Player Markets**: Trade items peer-to-peer
+- **Decentralized Chat**: Permanent, censorship-resistant messaging

+---

 ✨ Eternal Bliss isn't just a game.
 It's a **proof-of-concept** that shows what happens when the blockchain itself **hosts the entire world**:
 - play offline,
 - sync on-chain,
+- challenge players to PvP with real stakes,
+- receive real-time notifications via blockchain,
 - chat peer-to-peer,
 - store maps on-chain,
 - access the full client via a transaction ID,